GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 The newly redesigned [CrUX Dashboard](http://g.co/chromeuxdash) allows you to easily track an origin's performance over time, and now you can use it to monitor the distributions of all of the Core Web Vitals metrics.
 To get started with the dashboard, check out our [tutorial](/chrome-ux-report-data-studio-dashboard/) on web.dev.

 <figure class="w-figure">
-  {% Img src="image/admin/OjbICyhI21RNfGXrFP1x.png", alt="Chrome UX Report dashboard displaying the Core Web Vitals metrics in a new landing page", width="800", height="497" %}
+  {% Img src="image/admin/OjbICyhI21RNfGXrFP1x.png", alt="Chrome UX Report dashboard displaying the Core Web Vitals metrics in a new landing page", width="800", height="497", class="w-screenshot w-screenshot--filled" %}
 </figure>

 We've introduced a new Core Web Vitals landing page to make it even easier to see how your site is performing at a glance.
 We welcome your feedback on all CrUX tooling; to share your thoughts and questions reach us at the [@ChromeUXReport](https://twitter.com/chromeuxreport) Twitter account or [Google Group](https://groups.google.com/a/chromium.org/g/chrome-ux-report).